model-blocks/ddd-blocks/README.md

 # Learning Trail

-Generates an interactive learning trail which includes the given inputs.
+Generates an interactive learning trail for a specified area of knowledge which guides you in learning that knowledge.

-## Inputs
+## Content
+The learning trail will include all content but will also add additional content.

-- Content
+- Resources
   - Youtube videos
   - Text resources
 - Learning objectives